Big Brother Vip 2022-2023, nomination: competitors nominated today

-Who are the competitors of Big Brother Vip 2022-2023 in nomination (nominated) at the end of today’s episode, Monday 31 October 2022?
+Who are the Big Brother Vip 2022-2023 competitors in nomination (nominated) at the end of today’s episode, Thursday 3 November 2022?
 At the end of the episode they ended up in nominations … NEWS UPDATE …

 How to vote